Loft Conversion Cost

 • Will they handle building control?
 Most contractors will do this but make sure it is clearly agreed as it is your responsibility.

 • What are the payment terms?
 Agree on payment terms before work starts.
 Avoid large upfront payments.
-A typical setup is a 10–20% deposit, with the balance paid on completion or at agreed stages.
+A typical setup is a 10% to 20% deposit, with the balance paid upon completion or at agreed stages.

-• Do they offer any guarantee?
+• Do they offer a guarantee?
 Reputable contractors should be happy to provide a warranty or guarantee for their work, either directly or through an approved scheme.

 Aim to get at least 3 quotes from loft conversion specialists near you.
 This will give you a clear idea of local pricing and help you find a trustworthy professional for your project.